zilishen/documentation/content/nginx-one/about.md

 - reference
 tags:
 - docs
-title: About NGINX One
+title: About
 toc: true
 weight: 10
 ---

-F5 NGINX One makes it easy to manage NGINX instances across locations and environments.
-The cloud console lets you monitor and control your NGINX fleet from one place—you can check configurations, track performance metrics, identify security vulnerabilities, manage SSL certificates, and more.
+The F5 NGINX One cloud console makes it easy to manage NGINX instances across locations and environments.
+The console lets you monitor and control your NGINX fleet from one place—you can check configurations, track performance metrics, identify security vulnerabilities, manage SSL certificates, and more.

 ## Benefits and Key Features